yinanzhangepfl/stochastic-discrete-graph-neural-networks/README.md

 Plot-LogSoftmax-gumbel-datasetB.ipynb: joint learning results in the scenario of multi-graph selection

 ## Conclusion
 Either in the scenario of single-graph selection or multi-graph selection, our proposed algorithm shows satisfactory classification and sampling accuracy.
+For future work, we could figure out other permutation-invariant methods to aggregate sampled graphs to reduce information loss.
+Moreover，we can improve the sampling method to avoid selecting the same graph multiple times.